 Monarch butterfly caterpillars are sometimes an unusual color, shade, or has unusual markings.
 What causes it?
 We wish we had all the answers.
-Having raised hundreds of thousands of Monarch butterflies, we have documented a few unusual caterpillars and have identified the cause of a few.
+Having raised hundreds of thousands of Monarch butterflies, we have documented a few unusual caterpillars and have identified the reason that a few have abnormal coloration.

 The photo above shows normal color variation that is caused by the amount of light in which the caterpillar has been living.
 The lighter caterpillars were outdoors on plants that had very few leaves left to protect them from the sun.
 The darker ones were raised in a closed lab in rearing containers with very little light.
 All of these caterpillars are healthy.

 Caterpillars raised together in the same rearing container should be the same basic color.
 If they are collected from a garden, some from the bottom of leaves on the lower part of a wide-leafed milkweed plant, their black bands will be wider.
 If they are collected from the same garden, from the top of the same plant, in bright sun, their white bands will be wider.
-This difference will be normal because they were in different rearing conditions in the same garden on the same plant.
+This difference will be normal.
+They are colored differently simply because they were in different light although they were on the same plant in the same area.
 In a rearing container, the vast difference in level of light won’t be present to cause the difference in band width.

 Again, light colored Monarch caterpillars are normal in direct sun.
 But these caterpillars were found in the same containers, with the same food, same amount of light, and same temperatures as those that were normal color.
 We separated out the smaller whiter caterpillars into their own rearing containers.
 As their siblings ate and grew in their containers, the white ones simply failed to grow and eventually most of them died.
 They never looked diseased.
 Other than the extreme lightness of the caterpillars, they seemed normal.
 Again, we *euthanized the white caterpillars when we saw a few over the next few weeks.

-Although people often believe that if a butterfly emerges and looks and acts normal, it is healthy.
+Some people often believe that if a butterfly emerges and looks and acts normal, it is healthy.
 This isn’t always the case.
 Many unhealthy butterflies are flying about, laying eggs with pathogens inside the eggs that will weaken or kill the offspring before they become adults.
+This is the same with any animal, including humans.

 *A gardener or butterfly enthusiast does not need to euthanize caterpillars that they believe are not sick.
 Quite a few gardeners have found odd caterpillars in their gardens.
 A butterfly farm that recognizes issues with a caterpillar should be responsible and euthanize those that may possibly be diseased.